MrAndiGamesDev/MrAndi-Scripted-Bot-Utilities/README.md

 # MrAndi-Scripted-Bot-Utilities

-Handy utilities and helpers to keep your scripted bots running smoothly.
+A toolkit of utilities and helpers designed to keep your scripted Discord bots running smoothly and efficiently.

-## Features
+## Key Capabilities
-- Clean command-line interface
+- Intuitive command-line interface for quick setup and control
-- Modular script design
+- Modular, reusable script components for rapid development
-- Works on Windows, macOS, and Linux
+- Cross-platform support: Windows, macOS, and Linux
-- Plugin-friendly architecture
+- Extensible plugin system for effortless feature additions